carlo3247/bot_nlp_endpoint/README.md

 # bot_nlp_endpoint

+This is flask application is part of a UCL project.
+This endpoint uses NLP techniques to compare questions to small set of sample questions.

-needs glove model to work
+(needs glove model to work)